RULES OF THE FEDA ONE ACT PLAY FESTIVAL

 Please read carefully as these rules have been updated.

-- The festival was created for dramatic excellence and encouraging and motivating young actors and theatre practitioners – members of the television, theatre and educational world are invited to adjudicate each year.
+- The festival was created as a showcase for dramatic excellence and encouraging and motivating young actors and theatre makers.

 - An original play MUST be written by a student who is at a school at the time of FEDA.
 It cannot be written by an adult, a past student or teacher.
 If this is the case the play must be entered into the PUBLISHED section.
 This applies to collaborative and devised work as well.